 Key points

-• The Tasman Sea provides NSW with environmental, social, cultural and economic benefits.
-These benefits rely on the quality and biodiversity of the ocean.
+• The ocean provides NSW with environmental, social, cultural and economic benefits.
+These benefits rely on water quality and biodiversity in the ocean.

 • Climate change is changing ocean currents and increasing the average sea surface temperature around Australia, which is leading to marine heatwaves and impacts on marine biodiversity.
 These impacts are expected to intensify.